fengyanshi/fengyanshi.github.io/definition.rst

  *  VORMAX: logical parameter for output of recorded maximum vorticity .
 T or F.
  *  MFMAX: logical parameter for output of recorded maximum momentum flux .
 T or F.
  *  WaveHeight: logical parameter for output of wave height, Hsig, Hrms, Havg.
 T or F.
+ *  OUT_METEO: logical parameter for output of pressure field.
+T or F.

 *****************************
 Input for Spherical mode